davidrhoden/davidrhoden-basic-netlify/timeline/otter-garden-oct-21-2020.md

 ---
-title: Otter in the garden
+title: Otter in the garden.
 date: 2020-10-21T11:00:00.000Z
 summary: Otter is the most entitled cat I've ever known, and that's saying a lot.
 excerpt: Otter is the most entitled cat I've ever known, and that's saying a lot.